Start Early: 3 to 4 Months Before the Baby Arrives

 As the Baby Becomes Mobile

-The dynamic shifts dramatically once your baby starts crawling and walking.
-A baby crawling toward a dog can trigger prey drive, fear, or resource guarding in even the gentlest dog.
+About six months in, the dynamic shifts dramatically once your baby starts crawling.
+A tiny human moving toward a dog can trigger prey drive, fear, or resource guarding in even the gentlest dog.
+(With Maple's intense herding instincts, fast-moving toddlers are highly triggering, so I manage her environment strictly.)
 Continue using gates and supervision.
 Teach the growing child to be gentle with the dog, and always give your dog an escape route.

 Signs Your Dog Is Struggling